Co-Curricular Club Expo

 Leader: Miss Hopcroft

-Where: Various venues throughout New Zealand
+Where: Various venues around Canterbury and New Zealand

 You will need your own bike, helmet, wet suit/togs and Rangi Ruru sports uniform.
 Costs vary between $25-50 per person for each event.
-A Rangi Ruru Triathlon Suit can be purchased for approximately $250.
+A Rangi Ruru Triathlon Suit can be purchased for approximately $270.

 Sign-up when events are promoted to students via TEAMS.